metrica-sports/codeball/docs/format-for-play.md

-# Patterns and events format for Metrica Play
+# Patterns and events format for Play
-This section describes the API to import into import events with annotations associated to them into Metrica Play.
+This documentation describes the API to import into import events with annotations associated to them into Play.
 We refer to this type of events as `patterns`.
-Patterns are imported into metrica play via a `json` file with a `.patt` extension.
+Patterns are imported into Play via a `json` file with a `.patt` extension.
 Below an explanation of how this file should be formatted.
-This documentation is compatible **Metrica Play 2.1.2** onwards.
+This documentation is compatible with versions **2.5.0 of Play by Metrica Sports** or higher.
+Old patterns files are still supported, see section [Versions](#versions).

 ## Format